differental/CalTool/README.md

 # CalTool

-Fancy command-line task tool.
-Personal & WIP.
+A fancy command-line task tool for personal use.

+No longer in development